YahyaOdeh/HealthWatcher/ReadMe.md

 Conference, Benevento, Italy, 2016.

-> **Note:** This Project was Made as a Graduation Project at Princess Sumaya university for Technology (Jordan), by Yahya Odeh and Tala Kudmani under Eng.
+> **Note:** This Project was Made as a Graduation Project at Princess Sumaya university for Technology (Jordan), by Yahya Odeh and Talal Kudmani under Eng.
 Mohammad Taha supervision.
 This Application was shared to be enhanced, so contribution is welcomed to maybe see a reliable Health Vital signs application in the near future..